-Why working from home is a win-win for SMEs and their people
+Working from home advice: flexible working for SME’s and their people

-Tips and tech for happy homeworkers, to give your business a boost
+Tips and advice for working from home to give your business a boost

 A recipe for flexible working success (and why happy people are the secret ingredient)